-Administrative Procedure: 7015 ALCOHOL AND OTHER DRUGS\
+Administrative Procedure: 7015

+ALCOHOL, MARIJUANA, HASHÎSH, CANNABIS ITEMS, AND OTHER DRUGS

-In compliance with the Drug-Free Schools and Communities Act (DFSCA) and the Drug-Free Workplace Act (DFWA), the College prohibits the unlawful possession, sale, use, or distribution of alcohol and illicit drugs on campus or as a part of college-sponsored events.
+In compliance with the Drug-Free Schools and Communities Act (DFSCA) and the Drug-Free Workplace Act (DFWA), the College prohibits the unlawful possession, sale, use, or distribution of alcohol, marijuana, hashish, cannabis items, and illicit drugs on campus or as a part of college-sponsored events.

-The College's commitment to the well-being and safety of all its employees, students, and visitors as well as the College's obligations under various federal, state, and local laws, including the DFSCA, require publication of its policy on alcohol and substance abuse; the availability of employee treatment services, student counseling and community resources; and the imposition of sanctions for violations of standards of conduct.
+The College's commitment to the well-being and safety of all its employees, students, and visitors as well as the College's obligations under various federal, state, and local laws, including the DFSCA, require publication of its policy on alcohol, marijuana, hashish, cannabis items, and substance abuse; the availability of employee treatment services, student counseling and community resources; and the imposition of sanctions for violations of standards of conduct.